VHS Investor Q&A

 - Access Node

-- Any approved location that could connect to the VHS network, including a vertiport, hospital pad, airport vertiport, rural site, logistics hub, or certified private pad.
+- Any approved location that could connect to the VHS network, including a vertiport, hospital pad, airport vertiport, rural site, logistics hub, or approved private pad.

 - Certified Access Node